PiAir/rpi4learning/mariadb/README.md

 ```
 Open http://[your-rpi4-ip]:**8081** in the browser.
 User: root
-Password: the password from docker-compose.yml
+Password: the root password from .env
 ```

 ## More info